hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/install-nodejs-on-macos-x.md

-# Install Node.js v7.2.1 on Mac OS X
+# Install Node.js v7.2.1 and npm on Mac OS X

 The purpose of this section is to guide you to install Node.js in your development environment.
 Node.js is both a runtime and a framework.
 As a runtime, Node.js manages the execution of JavaScript code on the machine where it is installed.
 This machine could be a server in the cloud or could be any machine like your development machine.